heikkilamarko/nats-demo/README.md

 ### Subscribe to Messages

-To subscribe to messages on the `demo/messages` topic, use [MQTT Explorer](https://mqtt-explorer.com/) or any other MQTT client, such as the Node.js demo client in the `mqtt/demo-client` directory in this repository.
+To subscribe to messages on the `demo/messages` topic, use [MQTT Explorer](https://mqtt-explorer.com/) or any other MQTT client.